asiekierka/swanshell/docs/content/user/witch.md

 The WW operating system consists of two components:

 - FreyaBIOS (last 64 KiB) - startup/recovery code, hardware abstraction layer, utility functions
-- FreyaOS (second-last 64 KiB) - file system/process libraries, shell software
+- FreyaOS (second-to-last 64 KiB) - file system/process libraries, shell software

 These components are copyrighted by Qute Corporation and cannot be distributed by the project.
 However, they can be extracted from a legal backup of a WW cartridge image using the *Tools -> Witch -> Extract BIOS/OS* option.
 By doing so, one can use them